oliviakwon/MICB475_Team6/Notebook/P03 -  QIIME 2 Taxonomic Analysis.md

-# P03 - QIIME 2 Taxonomic Analysis
+# P03 - QIIME 2 Taxonomic Analysis and Taxnomoy-based filtering

 Feb 12th, 2024

 ## Purpose:
 To determine the taxonomic groups to which the ASVs correspond to, and to generate a taxonomy bar plot that illustrates the relative frequency of each taxonomic group.
+To perform taxonomy-based filtering and remove any mitochondria or chloroplast sequences.

 ## Material:
 1. QIIME2